Title IX & BU Policies

 - Policy on Consensual Relationships with Students: Applies to relationships between students and the faculty, staff, or other affiliates who supervise students.

-If the offender is a student, the University may impose disciplinary sanctions.
 Persons seeking to file a complaint should contact:

 - Dean of Students Office | 617-353-4126